 - Occasional full reviews of older titles

-- Recommendations for fans of various genres
+- Recommendations for fans of various genres (pending)

 - A chart showing which titles are streaming where (and when) each season

 - Commentary on the DanMachi Memoria Freese mobile game.
 (I never got this feature going, but will if there’s any interest.)

 - Education-themed anime memes, which teachers are welcome to copy and use themselves

 Why Follow My Blog?